 10 Mar It’s Not All Hashtags & Likes: 20 Survival Tips for Black Woman Entrepreneurs (Part I)

-In the spirit of #BlackGirlMagic, I’m sure its no surprise that the fastest growing demographic to become entrepreneurs is BLACK WOMEN.
+In the spirit of #BlackGirlMagic, I’m sure it’s no surprise that the fastest growing demographic to become entrepreneurs is BLACK WOMEN.
 Yes, I’m serious.
 According to Fortune Magazine, the number of women entrepreneurs increased 74% from 1997-2015.
 The number of African-American women entrepreneurs has increased 322%.
 We are out here killing it.
 Madame CJ Walker would be PROUD!

 I am proud to say that I am in that number.
 In addition to a day job, school, and writing I am also an entrepreneur.
 I am the creator of Zen in a Jar.
 This is not easy.
 Although I LOVE what I do, I have many, many lessons learned that I’d love to share with you.
 If you’re currently starting your own business or considering it, I’m offering you this cheat sheet of survival tips based on my own experiences, observations and straight up #FAILS over the past 2-3 years.